Managing Shared EVS Disks

 For details about ECS groups, see Managing ECS Groups.

-• The SCSI reservation mechanism uses a SCSI reservation command to perform SCSI reservation operations.
-If an ECS sends such a command to an EVS disk, the disk is displayed as locked to other ECSs, preventing the data damage that may be caused by simultaneous read/write operations to the disk from multiple ECSs.
+- The SCSI reservation mechanism uses a SCSI reservation command to perform SCSI reservation operations.
+If an ECS sends such a command to an EVS disk, the disk is displayed as locked to other ECSs, preventing the data damage that may be caused by simultaneous reads/writes to the disk from multiple ECSs.

 Constraints on Shared Disks

-• A shared file system or cluster management system must be set up before you can properly use a shared disk.
-If you simply attach a shared disk to multiple servers, the sharing function will not work and data may be overwritten.
+- A shared file system or cluster management system must be set up before you can properly use a shared disk.
+If you simply attach a shared disk to multiple servers, data cannot be shared between those servers and may be overwritten.

 Attaching a Shared EVS Disk